-CENTRE DIRECTOR who is responsible for meeting your family's needs by ensuring a quality child care setting.
+Centre Director - responsible for meeting your family's needs by ensuring a quality childcare setting.
 The Centre Director is also responsible for the staff and over all programs.
-She/he interacts with the children on a regular basis.
-ASSISTANT CENTRE DIRECTOR who is responsible for overseeing daily routines and child/staff ratios.
-She/he offers support by assisting with business matters related to the Centre, and is in the program as required. СООК who is responsible for all food planning, shopping, and preparation of meals, as well as maintaining a healthy and sanitary environment.
-REGISTERED EARLY CHILDHOOD EDUCATORS who provide a safe, fun-filled learning environment for the children enrolled in the program.
+They interact with the children on a regular basis.

+Assistant Centre Director - responsible for overseeing daily routines and child/staff ratios.
+The Assistant Director manages the administrative needs of the Centre including billing and scheduling.
+They also spend time in programs and assist staff needs.

+Pedagogical Lead - responsible for the pedagogical mentoring and support of staff.
+They assist in curriculum planning and documentation.
+The Pedagogical Lead is a critical part of maintaining and ensuring quality in our programs.

+Cook - responsible for all food planning and preparation of meals from scratch, as well as maintaining a healthy and sanitary environment.
+The Cook ensures that all food is tree nut free and that all children with allergies are served food that is safe for them to eat.

+Registered Early Childhood Educators - responsible for providing a safe, fun-filled learning environment for the children enrolled in the program.
+They plan a curriculum that is developmentally appropriate and based on the interests of the child.
+Their main focus is the child and their wellbeing.

-A number of volunteers or students in Early Childhood Education may also be assisting in the playrooms with the children.
-They are under the supervision of a qualified educator.
+Support staff, students and volunteers - LCFC supports education by hiring Laurentian University students as part time staff.
+A number of volunteers or students of the Early Childhood Education program may also be assisting in the playrooms with the children.
+They are under the supervision of a qualified educator at all times and not permitted to be alone with any child.
+Students and volunteers are required to meet all the same requirements as full time employees